Launch the app from the AWS marketplace or the cloudformation stack an Ephemeral Systems Sales engineer has provided you.

 Setup Dns to point to the ALB using a cname.

-You'll need to setup DNS using your own system: bind, route53, etc. It is critical that this matches the DNS you put into cloudformation.
+You'll need to setup DNS using your own system: bind, route53, etc.

 Step 6 - Register your first user

 Navigate to the URL for your app and setup your first user with the invitation token.

 Enter the account id and name of the account you would like to onboard then click "Create Read Role."
 This will launch an auto-templated cloudformation stack creation.
 Note: You may need to sign-in to the console of the target account to complete setup.

 Follow the cloudformation wizard once again acknowledging that this stack will create IAM roles.